bor0/gidti/manuscript/appendix-b.md

     putStrLn name
 ```

 In the REPL, we can say `:x main` to execute the IO function.
-Alternatively, if we save that code to `test.idr`, we can use the command `idris test.idr -o test` in order to output an executable file that we can use on our system.
+Alternatively, if we save the code to `test.idr`, we can use the command `idris test.idr -o test` in order to output an executable file that we can use on our system.
 Interacting with it:

 ```shell
 boro@bor0:~$ idris test.idr -o test